 In March 2015, the Third World Conference on Disaster Risk Reduction in Sendai, Japan, adopted the Sendai Framework for Disaster Risk Reduction 2015-2030.
 The framework recognizes the importance of addressing food insecurity and undernutrition to reduce vulnerability and build resilience.
-It emphasizes the importance of anticipating long-term risks, taking action to avoid exposure to new risks and reducing existing risk levels.
+It emphasizes the importance of anticipating long-term risks and taking action to prevent new and reduce existing disaster risk.
 It highlights the contribution of climate change to increasing the risks to food systems posed by higher temperatures, drought, flooding and irregular rainfall.